-If you are storing water in containers, 55 gallon drums, or any bulk size tank as a reserve for “just in case”, how much chlorine bleach (if any) should you add?
+If you are storing water in containers, 55 gallon drums, or any bulk size tank or container, how much Regular Chlorine Bleach should you add to purify water?

-This has been a common question and I’ve written about it a number of times over the years.
+This has been a common question.
+I’ve written about it a number of times over the years.
 I really haven’t changed my opinion about it, however it has been awhile since I brought up the topic.
 So here we go…

 Do I Need To Add Bleach To My Water Storage?